scaars10/scaars10.github.io/posts/cursor-pagination.md

 ---

-This post showcases my findings while implementing generic cursor pagination for MongoDB at Expedia Group.
-We were building a data query platform where one of the core requirements was to support arbitrary queries with efficient pagination across diverse datasets.
+I faced a classic problem while working on a data query platform : building support for arbitrary queries with efficient pagination across diverse datasets.

-Given the performance implications of deep paging and the need for scalable data access across datasets of varying characteristics, we evaluated multiple approaches.
-This post compares the trade-offs between standard skip-limit and cursor-based strategies, and details our production implementation.
+Given the performance implications of deep paging and the need for scalable data access, we had to move beyond standard approaches.
+Here is how we implemented a generic cursor-based solution that scales.

 ---

-## The Problem: Skip-Limit Pagination
+## The Problem with Skip-Limit

-### Mechanism

 Skip-limit pagination is MongoDB's most straightforward approach: